gia-urjc/Bike3S-Simulator/README.md

 node fuse simulate:dev
 ```

-The configuration files of the simulation run via `node fuse gen-users:dev` and `node fuse simulate:dev`, are in the project directory in the folder `/backend-configuration-files`.
+An example of configuration files of a simulation run via  `node fuse simulate:dev` are provided in the project directory in the folder `/backend-example/test`.
 To test quickly simulations without the GUI, you can edit these configuration files and run these commands.
-The history will be stored in `/build/history`.
+The history and analysis will be stored in `/backend-example/test/history` and
+`/backend-example/test/analysis`.

 # <a id="faq-link"></a>F.A.Q